-They started building the castle in 1893. and cost around $6.6 million in today’s dollars.
+The construction on the castle began 1893, and cost around $6.6 million in today’s dollars.
 The massively extravagant 40-room mansion was one of the nation’s largest homes when it was completed in 1898.
-Grey Towers Castle reached its 120 anniversary this year. (castle anniversary events ) The castle was a menagerie of styles inspired by the chateaus of France to the mirror room, painted with a mural depicting the seasons as women, surrounded by zodiac signs and cupids.
-There are over 50 gargoyles integrated into the facade of Grey Towers Castle.
-More Design Details
+Fun Fact: There are more than 50 gargoyles integrated into the facade of Grey Towers Castle.

 Grey Towers truly put Horace Trumbauer on the map, and he became known for his work during the Gilded Age and Roaring Twenties.
-Trumbauer’s massive palaces flattered the egos of his robber baron clients, but were dismissed by his professional peers.
-His work made him a wealthy man, but his buildings rarely received positive critical recognition.
+Trumbauer went on to design Overbrook Farms, the Philadelphia Museum of Art and buildings at Duke.
 Today, he is hailed as one of America’s premier architects, with his buildings drawing critical acclaim today.
-Trumbauer is best remembered as the self-made architect who conjured up some of the most magnificent homes the nation has ever seen.

-Many people say that the Harrisons were an unhappy couple in life, and legend claims they haven’t found peace in the after life yet, either.
+It is said that the Harrisons were an unhappy couple in life, and legend claims they haven’t found peace in the after life.
 This brings us to the numerous infamous ghost stories and tales from people connected to the Harrisons.

-There are many stories, and some have different versions, here are a few:
+There are many stories, and here are a few….

 There are stories about hearing Mr. Harrison pounding the floor, demanding that his maids get him his whiskey.